Tarab-Imam/c/README.md

 # c
-In this repository, I'll work with C.
+In this repository, I'll write programs with the help of C.

 <br> I will start with some basic program and wil also include loops like while,for,etc.